tisoft/debitoor-extensions/README.md

 Install rust https://www.rust-lang.org/en-US/install.html

-Check out this project and set it to use the rust nighlty compiler.
+Check out this project and set it to use the rust nightly compiler.

-    rustup override set nightly
+    rustup override set nightly-2017-12-20

+**Due to issue SergioBenitez/Rocket#513 you currently need to use the specific rust nightly version from the command above.**

 You can now run the following in a shell: